On Existential Migration, Home, Leaving, and Scaring Yourself Silly

 For now, I’m busy looking around me to see what pearls can be formed here that couldn’t be formed in any of my previous homes.
 The possibilities are out there and it’s rather exciting.

-18 thoughts on “On Existential Migration, Home, Leaving, and Scaring Yourself Silly”
+18 responses to “On Existential Migration, Home, Leaving, and Scaring Yourself Silly”

 “Beijing is hell in the winter, lovely the rest of the year.
 It is a city which has begun to teach me patience along with some of its language, and though there are days when driving home is like a smack in the face, I think there is a lot more for it to teach me.”